 Pending Codes Changes

 Want to know about construction codes changes before they're implemented?
 You've come to the right place!
-On this page, we'll highlight proposed codes changes affecting our industry, thanks to the dedicated work of our Codes Committee and our codes consultant.
+On this page, we'll highlight proposed codes changes affecting our industry, thanks to the dedicated work of our Codes Committee.

 Alberta to Adopt National Codes Automatically